saurav-dhait/Flask-live-chat/README.md

     socketio.run(app, debug=True, allow_unsafe_werkzeug=True,host="0.0.0.0")
 ```
 ## Warning
-There are two things to be careful about -
+There are three things to be careful about -
+1. A Room must be created before any one can join.
-1. This server will run with [werkzeug](https://flask-socketio.readthedocs.io/en/latest/getting_started.html#initialization).
+2. This server will run with [werkzeug](https://flask-socketio.readthedocs.io/en/latest/getting_started.html#initialization).
-2. Read about the potential dangers of  using externally visible server [here](https://flask.palletsprojects.com/en/3.0.x/quickstart/)
+3. Read about the potential dangers of  using externally visible server [here](https://flask.palletsprojects.com/en/3.0.x/quickstart/)

 ## License